What Does Cyber Liability Insurance Cover? (And What It Doesn't)

 Reason 1: Material Misrepresentation on the Application

 How to avoid it: Answer every application question honestly and precisely.
 If you're unsure whether a control is fully implemented, say so.
 It's better to get a slightly higher premium based on accurate information than to have a claim denied based on inaccurate information.
+Beyond the application itself, there are ongoing obligations that can also trip you up.

 Reason 2: Failure to Meet Policy Conditions

-Many policies include ongoing conditions — requirements you must maintain throughout the policy period.
+Many policies include ongoing conditions β requirements you must maintain throughout the policy period.
 Common conditions include maintaining MFA, keeping software patched within specified timeframes, and maintaining backup procedures.
 Failing to meet these conditions can void your coverage.

 Reason 3: Late Notification

-Cyber policies typically require you to notify your insurer within a specific timeframe after discovering an incident — often 48 to 72 hours.
+Cyber policies typically require you to notify your insurer within a specific timeframe after discovering an incident β often 48 to 72 hours.
 Late notification is a common basis for claim denial or reduction.

 Reason 4: Exclusion Applicability